 Favorite SigEp Memory: "Sigma retreat Fall 2017, sitting around a campfire getting to know everyone in my rush class on a deeper level"

-Austin is an Mechanical Engineering major, Class of ‘20.
-He is from Crestwood, KY and attended South Oldham High School.
-He joined SigEp in the Spring of 2017.
+Ian is an Economics major, Class of ‘22.
+He is from Paducah, KY and attended McCracken County High School.
+He joined SigEp in the Fall of 2018.

-Alex is an Electrical Engineering major, Class of ‘20.
-He is from Owensboro, KY and attended Owensboro Catholic High School.
-He joined SigEp in the Fall of 2016.
+Marcus is an Accounting major with a History minor, Class of ‘21.
+He is from Northern KY and attended Covington Catholic High School.
+He joined SigEp in the Fall of 2017.

-Gregory is an Accounting major, class of ‘20.
-He is from Taylorsville, KY and attended Christian Academy of Louisville High School.
-He joined SigEp in the Fall of 2016.
-He is currently a finance intern at BAE Systems, Inc.
+Jake is an Civil and Environmental Engineering major, class of ‘21.
+He is from Louisville, KY and attended St. Xavier High School.
+He joined SigEp in the Fall of 2017.

-As vice president of RLC, Trent is responsible for supplementing the education of both his brothers and the community through programming independent of the Balanced Man Program.
+As vice president of SLC, David is responsible for supplementing the education of both his brothers and the community through programming independent of the Balanced Man Program.